shreya20singh/TTSNewsReader/README.md

 # TTSNewsReader - Personalized Voice News/Feed Reader

-A beautiful iOS app built with SwiftUI that provides an immersive news reading experience using Text-to-Speech technology.
+A full-stack personalized voice news reader with an iOS SwiftUI app and Node.js backend, providing an immersive news reading experience using Text-to-Speech technology powered by Inworld AI.

 ## Features